What is oxidative stress?

 Free radical damage also known as oxidative stress or oxidisation.
 It makes a huge contribution to the ageing process, destroying cells that affect our sight, hearing and organs.
 It causes our skin to, sag wrinkle and age prematurely and our hair to grey.
 When free radical damage affects DNA cells it is thought to cause Cancer.
 It is also implicated in Alzheimer’s and Heart Disease.

-Free radical damage starts with a chemical reaction, eg when two chemical particles join to form another different chemical.
-Often a bit of particle is left over.
-If the left over bit has at least one unpaired electron it will be a free radical.
+Free radical damage starts with a chemical reaction, Often a bit of particle is left over.
+Most particles like to have an even number of electrons, if the bit left over has an uneven number it will be a free radical.
 The unpaired electron(s) cause the particle to be unstable.

 These particles long to stabilise.
 To do so they must obtain an electron from another particle.
+So they steal it from a neighbour.
 When an electron is taken from another particle, the donor itself becomes an unstable free radical.
 It must then too steal an electron.
 Thus the chain reaction continues and can be thousands of events long.
 All particles in the chain are damaged, eventually leading to break down and failure.

 You may recognise the term oxidisation in relation to rusting metal.
 This is the same process and oxidisation is just as damaging to us as it is to metal.